flaf/miscellaneous/puppet/modules/autoupgrade/README.md

 The parameters `hour`, `minute`, `monthday`, `month` and `weekday` define when the upgrade cron task is launched.
 The default values of these parameters are displayed in the example above (ie one automatic upgrade peer week).
+The default value of `hour` is `undef`.
+In this case, the hour of the cron task is chosen randomly in the range given by the parameter `hour_range`.
+For instance, with the value `[0, 5]`, which is the default, the hour of the cron can be 0, 1, 2, 3 or 4 (5 is excluded).
+If the value of the `hour` parameter is not `undef`, its value takes the precedence and the parameter `hour_range` is ignored.

 The boolean `reboot` tells if the node must reboot after each automatic upgrade.
 If set to `true`, the default, a